damianhakert/damianhakert.github.io/source/_posts/2015-02-19-moving-all-your-data.markdown

 encryption.
 Previous experiments indicated that this gave us the best network throughput compared to OpenVPN and GRE tunnels.

-To set up the tunnel we used a shell script that was kept in sync on all three servers involved in the migration by Chef.
+To set up the tunnel I used a shell script that was kept in sync on all three servers involved in the migration by Chef.

 ```